saros-project/saros/docs/contribute/development-environment.md

 * `sarosIntellij` - Triggers the build and test of the Saros IntelliJ Plugin
 * `sarosServer` - Triggers the build and test of the Saros Server
 * `prepareEclipse` - Executes all tasks which are required before developing in Eclipse
-* `prepareIntellij` - Executes all tasks which are required before developing in IntelliJ
 * `runIde` - Starts a IntelliJ IDE containing the Saros Plugin.
-The IDE version depends on the value of `INTELLIJ_HOME`.
+The IDE version depends on the value of `INTELLIJ_HOME` or the `intellijVersion` specified in the build file of the IntelliJ package.

 In order to build the whole project without using existing build artifacts simply call `./gradlew cleanAll sarosEclipse sarosIntellij sarosServer`.